-- 1. To permit uses that are otherwise not allowed within a District by means of special combinations of buildings. - To allow for special building arrangements without requiring 2. zoning changes or additional districts.
+- To allow for special combinations of uses and buildings as 1. accommodated for in Building Groups. - 2.
+To allow for special building arrangements without requiring zoning changes or additional districts.

 1. Applies to lots, primary buildings, and accessory buildings that intend to take advantage of the unique characteristics conferred by building groups.